rooseveltframework/roosevelt/README.md

   - `images`: folder for image files.
   - `js`: folder for JS files.
   - `less`: folder for LESS files.
+- `.gitignore`: a standard file which contains a list of files and folders to ignore if your project is in a  git repo.

+Default .gitignore
+---

+The default `.gitignore` file contains many common important things to ignore, however you may need to tweak it to liking before using a fresh Roosevelt app in your git repo.

+Some notable things ignored by default and why:

+- `public`: It's recommended that you don't create files in this folder manually, but instead use the `publicStatics` feature detailed below to expose folders in your `statics` directory via auto-generated symlinks.
+- `statics/css`: By default Roosevelt will compile LESS files from the LESS directory down to minified CSS and place them in the CSS directory.
+As such, it's not recommended to place files in the CSS directory manually.
+However, if you want to write your CSS files without any CSS preprocessing, then you can remove `statics/css` from `.gitignore` and place files in this folder manually.
+- `node_modules`: This folder will be auto-generated when you run the `npm install` step to set up your app.
+Since some Node.js modules you might include later in your app can be platform-specific and are compiled for your OS during the install step, it's generally <a href='https://npmjs.org/doc/faq.html'>not recommended</a> to commit the `node_modules` folder to git.

 Configure your app
 ===